godot-extended-libraries/godot-ideas/.github/ISSUE_TEMPLATE/idea-md.md

 ---
-name: idea
+name: idea.md
-about: Suggest and discuss an idea to be implemented
+about: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''